Summer Sessions Is Here for You

 I withdrew from a class, but I am still being charged.
 Why?

-By electing to withdraw from a class, you agree to receive a W on your transcript and no refund will be issued for the class.
-The only way to have no record of the class on your transcript and to get a refund is to drop the class by the published deadline.
+Summer 2019 and prior: By electing to withdraw from a class, you agreed to receive a W on your transcript and no refund was issued for the class.
+The only way to get a refund and have no record of the class on your transcript was to drop the course on R'Web published deadline.

 I work at UCR.
 Do I qualify for a staff discount?